gus33000/Colorie/README.md

 ### Inking within cells

-The ColoringBook sample includes a default set of line art images that have been pre-processed to identify coloring regions.
+The Colorie sample includes a default set of line art images that have been pre-processed to identify colorie regions.
 The region boundaries are derived from the lines in the images and are used to constrain inking to the active region.
 Users can draw individual ink strokes with the pen or pencil tools, or use the flood fill tool for more immediate gratification.
 Once inking has started in a region, strokes are not rendered outside the boundary of that region.

 ## Adding your own artwork

-This sample includes the ColoringBookPreprocessingGenerator project, which is the utility we built to process line art for use in the ColoringBook app.
+This sample includes the ColoriePreprocessingGenerator project, which is the utility we built to process line art for use in the Colorie app.
 You can use this utility for your own line art.

 1. In a single folder, create your line art images.
 We recommend greyscale images of two sizes: 2000 x 1125 for default resolution and 4000 x 2250 for high resolution.
 2. Name them *imagename*.png and *imagename*HighResolution.png, respectively.
 3. Create a thumbnail image from your original images by creating a copy of your original image and resizing it to 255 x 127.
 4. Rename this file to *imagename*.thumbnail.
-5. Build and run the ColoringBookPreprocessingGenerator project.
+5. Build and run the ColoriePreprocessingGenerator project.
 6. Process your line art images.
 There are two processing options:
   a.
 Convert white to transparent in image.
 This converts whites and grays to their corresponding opacity value for a png image.
-This is necessary to ensure the background of the coloring image is transparent for seeing the layers of the coloring canvas under the source image.
+This is necessary to ensure the background of the colorie image is transparent for seeing the layers of the colorie canvas under the source image.
   b.
 Generate Preprocessing - this creates the cell dictionary that maps co-ordinates to cells.
-7. Add the output directory to the ColoringBook project under Assets/LibraryImages.
+7. Add the output directory to the Colorie project under Assets/LibraryImages.

 ## Known issues

-**Issue:** Ink bleeding into other regions when coloring near a boundary
+**Issue:** Ink bleeding into other regions when colorie near a boundary
 **Reason:** Clipping ink points as they cross a boundary is not a trivial task and is beyond the scope of this sample.

 ## See also